The garden birds of Charlecote

 One of the most eagerly awaited events of the year is the return from Africa of the swallows and house martins.

 The first swallows (look for their long tails) usually arrive in early April.
-Then they can be seen hawking for insects across the park, over the house and along the river.
+You can't miss them hawking for insects across the park, over the house and along the river.
 Half-a-dozen or so pairs nest around the house and the outbuildings.

 House martins are usually a week or so behind the swallows.
-But they quickly return to their mud nests, mostly on the south and east sides of the house.
+But they quickly return to their mud nests - look up and you'll see them mostly on the south and east sides of the house.

 Two other summer visitors to the garden are the chiffchaff, whose song is the characteristic ‘chiff-chaff’, and the blackcap.
 Its delightful warble finishes in a flourish of clear strong notes, earning it the name ‘northern nightingale’.
 Only the male has the eponymous black cap, the female has just a brown dusting on her head.
 She may look insignificant but can be quite fierce, chasing blackbirds away from food.

 There are also one or two pairs of dunnocks and song thrushes – both nationally declining species.
-Also known as the hedge sparrow, the dunnock is a rather insignificant brown bird that spends much of its time feeding on the ground along the edges of the flower borders.
+Also known as the hedge sparrow, the dunnock is a rather insignificant brown bird that you'll see feeding on the ground along the edges of the flower borders.

 Otherwise, the gardens are the best place to find familiar garden birds such as wren, robin, blackbird, blue tit, great tit, chaffinch and greenfinch.
-These species also occur elsewhere in the park.
 Visitors sitting quietly near the croquet lawn have reported seeing a tiny goldcrest too.

-Slightly less familiar are pied wagtails, a pair of which usually nest around the outbuildings and often catch insects on the lawns.
+Slightly less familiar are pied wagtails, a pair of which usually nest around the outbuildings and often catch insects on the lawns, their tails frantically bobbing up and down.

 Also, look for the brightly coloured goldfinch with its tinkling song and flashes of red and yellow, making it easy to spot.